Seminars for research students

 This workshop focuses on the technicalities of writing for pre-confirmation candidates.
 In particular, this workshop examines the structural mechanics of a research proposal and demonstrates examples of effective proposals in the Faculty of Education.

-- Presenting the conversation: Styles and formatting, proofreading and editing your work
+- Styles and formatting, proofreading and editing your work

 This workshop focuses on the common conventions around presentation of an academic thesis in the Faculty of Education, including style and formatting issues, how to generate a table of contents, as well as headings and sub-headings in the APA style.
 This workshop also discusses effective strategies to proofread and edit written work.